nguyenvukhang/kitty2/docs/faq.rst

 --------------------------------------

-First, terminal multiplexers are :iss:`a bad idea <391#issuecomment-638320745>`, do not use them, if at all possible. kitty contains features that do all of what tmux does, but better, with the exception of remote persistence (:iss:`391`).
+First, terminal multiplexers are :iss:`a bad idea <391#issuecomment-638320745>`, do not use them, if at all possible. alatty contains features that do all of what tmux does, but better, with the exception of remote persistence (:iss:`391`).
 If you still want to use tmux, read on.